 Mary Ellen’s choice to enter the religious life wasn’t entirely supported by her father who told her, “You’re not the type.
 Sisters are neat and organized and quiet.”
 Mary Ellen confesses, “I was none of the above.”
 But what she was, and is, a compassionate and fearless woman who serves the poor.
-Read about Sister’s life in Africa.
+Read about Sister’s life, including many years spent in Africa.

 Pat grew up as the child of immigrants, always worried the possibility that her mother would be deported – to Scotland!
 A lifelong educator at the secondary and college levels, she now teaches English to immigrants herself.

 Sharon began to pray in earnest about her future in high school, she explored three separate religious orders.
 In the end she remembers feeling such joy in the presence of the Sisters of Notre Dame that it was an easy decision to enter at the tender age of 17.
-You’ll want to read about ministries and love of creation.
+Read about her ministries and love of creation.